17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Admire the vintage cars

-One fun thing you will quickly notice in Colonia del Sacramento are the vintage cars.
+One fun thing you will quickly notice in Colonia del Sacramento is the vintage cars.
 They really are everywhere.
-Some of them are simply parked where their engines used to be you can now find flower pots.
+Some of them are simply parked where their engines used to be, where you can now find flower pots.
 Others are newer ones and still in use.

 Stroll along the Marina